 But these savanna basins add up--they double or triple the width of the living lands.

 We'll sail west around this great arc--or rather, continue from the Frrdai country at the root of the Tail.
 First up: Felore.

-Felore is a subtropical version of the tropical Tail.
-Hot and often muggy--the winds are off the sea and bring rain or damp heat all summer--when they're not bringing typhoons.
+Felore is a subtropical widening of the tropical Tail.
+Still quite hot and often muggy--the winds are off the sea and bring rain or damp heat all summer--when they're not bringing typhoons.
 But winters are lovely--still occasional rain, just enough to wash off and keep things verdant.
 Cities full of flowers.

 Eventually I'll have a whole journey along this coast from...

 Twebe Island and the great sheltered harbor of Port Tweh.
 The biggest city on the continent?
-Certainly the liveliest.
+Certainly one of--and the liveliest.

 Ah, those wild and crazy shows they put on in Port Tweh...

 |Sidera of Keishu dances In the Cave of Purple Folds, or, You'll Be Sari as performed in Port Tweh, Felore, Fika|